 How does one capture the humiliation inflicted on people who – for no reason other than being Jewish – were arrested and forced from their homes?
 How was the ordeal of living in a ghetto or a camp conveyed by people who were there at the time?
-The Holocaust Exhibition offers several examples of individuals who used the power of the written word to record what they saw happening – knowing that they were living through unprecedented times.
+Some individuals used the power of the written word to record what they saw happening – knowing that they were living through unprecedented times.
 This activity carried a high risk under the harsh conditions of Nazi occupation: to be caught conveying or even noting down such information could bring instant arrest.

 In December 1942, the Polish courier Jan Karski’s secret messages arrived in London, and played a key role in alerting the British and American governments to the scale and ferocity of Hitler’s persecution policies.